dailyraisin/constantly/README.md

 ## TODO

-- validate JSON to match this pattern upon injestion
+- validate JSON to match the prescribed pattern upon injestion